ReplicaTest/REPLica/README.md

 - Test tags
 - Test dependencies (test are run only if other tests succeed)
-- Check exit status (0 or non 0 only)
+- Check exit status
 - Multi-threads
 - Run only selected tests/tags
-- Partial expectation
+- Expectation language
-- Test output file if any
+- Can test standard output, standard error and file content

 ## Install